tajmone/pandoc-goodies/pp/test/InlineFormatting.md

+---
+title:      InlineFormatting PP-Macros Test
+pagetitle:  InlineFormatting Test
+...

 !import(RUN-TESTS.pp)

-# InlineFormatting PP-Macros Test

 This is a run test of the __Inline Formatting__ pp-macros set.